France employs Google and Microsoft to protect sensitive data | ExBulletin

 He compared such licenses with those found in the 1960s in the field of private nuclear energy between France and the United States.

-The so-called “trusted cloud” label is delivered to companies that provide cloud computing services that respect the principles mentioned by Le Maire and other conditions set by the French cybersecurity agency ANSI.
+So-called trusted cloud labels are delivered to companies that provide cloud computing services that respect the principles stated by Lemaire and other conditions set by Francis’ cybersecurity agency ANSI.

-Outscale of OVHcloud and Dassault Systemses are two French companies that already meet these criteria.
+OVHcloud and Dassault Systemses Outscale are two French companies that already meet these criteria.
 OVHcloud said it partnered with Google at the end of last year to build cloud computing capabilities.

-“We … hope that other French-American alliances will emerge in this area, thereby ensuring the independence of French data while obtaining the best technology.
-You can, “said Cedric O, Minister of Digital.
+Cedric Odigital’s Minister hopes that another French-American alliance will emerge in this area to ensure the independence of French data and to obtain the best technology.
+I will.

 France’s latest cloud computing strategy follows the Gaia-X initiative led by France and Germany.
 This initiative aims to set a common standard for storing and processing data locally on servers that comply with the strict European Union data privacy laws.